eraffaelli/oneshotrpg/content/blog/creating-the-characters/naming-the-rpg-races.md

 The name should be short, a single word, limited to three syllables, and not use any punctuation.

 ### Real Word
-Using a real word--not one that’s made up--allows players to understand the setting more easily because they don’t have to memorize new words.
+Using a real word---not one that’s made up---allows players to understand the setting more easily because they don’t have to memorize new words.

 ### Generic
 I should use a generic term, something that’s not trademarkable.
 On the issue of intellectual property it could be argued that the race’s name is generic enough to not infringe upon any other IP.